MartinKan/CarND-MPC-Project/README.md

 ![alt text](https://github.com/MartinKan/CarND-MPC-Project/blob/master/images/N20DT004.gif)

-Alternatively, when a smaller value of N is chosen, it may not provide sufficient data to the optimizer to [MANUVOER] the corners gracefully.
+Alternatively, when a smaller value of N is chosen, it may not provide sufficient data to the optimizer to manoeuvre the corners gracefully.
 Below is an example of this when the values N = 10 and dt = 0.04 are chosen, you can see how the vehicle clipped the curb when it made the right turn:

 ![alt text](https://github.com/MartinKan/CarND-MPC-Project/blob/master/images/N10DT004.gif)